A review of mechanistic and data-driven models of terrorism and radicalization: Radicalization in opinion dynamics models

-Numerous studies have built upon Eqs.\ref{CC1}--\ref{CC4}.
+Numerous studies have built upon Eqs.\,\eqref{CC1}--\eqref{CC4}.
 The possibility of two competing radical groups emanating from the same general, non-susceptible population $G$ has been modeled by including two recruitment rates $q \beta_1$, and $(1 - q) \beta_1$ feeding into two distinct susceptible groups \cite{CAM13}.
-Each of these two cores follows the same radicalization process illustrated in Eqs.\ref{CC1}--\ref{CC4} without interacting.
-More interestingly, the two subgroups may also experience cross-contact across the $S \to E \to F$ hierarchy as illustrated in a different variant of the model shown in Fig.\,\ref{CasCam}(b) Interactions between the two radical branches represent recruitment competition or inadequate retention efforts so that fanatics may draw new adherents from converts to the opposite ideology.
-Trade-offs between recruitment and retention are addressed, and parameter regimes whereby one of the two ideologies will persist and the other become extinct, are identified.
+Each of these two cores follows the same radicalization process illustrated in Eqs.\,\eqref{CC1}--\eqref{CC4} without interacting.
+More interestingly, the two subgroups may also experience cross-contact across the $S \to E \to F$ hierarchy as illustrated in a different variant of the model shown in Fig.\,\ref{CasCam}\,(b).
+Interactions between the two radical branches represent recruitment competition or inadequate retention efforts so that fanatics may draw new adherents from converts to the opposite ideology.
+Trade-offs between recruitment and retention are addressed, and parameter regimes whereby one of the two ideologies will persist and the other will become extinct, are identified.
 In particular, it is shown that the two groups cannot both coexist at steady state without cross interactions: competitive recruitment is necessary for the emergence of two finite fanatic populations, $F_1, F_2$.
-Successive studies include simplified models that focus on the recruitment process outlined in \cite{CAS03, CAM13}, that include de-radicalization treatments of extremists \cite{SAN18, MCC18}, or that parametrize government intervention \cite{NAT18}.
+Successive studies include simplified models that focus on the recruitment process outlined in \cite{CAS03, CAM13}, that include de-radicalization treatments of extremists \cite{SAN18, MCC18, SAN19}, that parametrize government intervention \cite{NAT18}, or that include coercion, kidnapping and other means of involuntary recruitment into the terrorist organization \cite{GAM20, SMA22}.